 Curriculum Guide · Courses

-Taxation of Insurance Companies and Other Financial Institutions (Formerly: Taxation of Banks and Other Financial Institutions)
+Federal Taxation of Financial Institutions (formerly: Taxation of Insurance Companies and Other Financial Institutions)

 LL.M Course 752 | 2 credit hours